Tamils in France: Religion

 The majority of the Tamil French population are either Hindus or Christians, and a minor number of them have faith in Islam as well.

+Preservation

+In an effort to maintain and preserve the Tamil culture, there are schools in the community which open on weekends to educate the local youth on religion, along with traditional dances and music of the Tamil.

 Little India

 Passage Brady, nicknamed “Little India”, is divided in two by Boulevard de Strasbourg.
 Covered on one side, it is open on the other.
 There are numerous boutiques and restaurants specialising in Gujarati, Tamil and Punjabi cuisine.